 Students may experience extended personal, medical or other problems, which make it difficult to attend classes.
 The institution may allow a student under such circumstances to take a leave of Absence(LOA) from the program.
 LOA must be requested in writing by the student and must be approved by the school administration.
 The written request must include the start and end date of the leave of absence.
 Leave of absence may be granted for up to 180 days.
 Do not request a leave of Absence unless you absolutely need one.
 Leaves are limited to a total of 180 days or leave within a 12-month period, these 12 begin from the first day the student goes on the first leave.
 Students will not be assessed additional tuition charges while on their leave of absence. and will return to the academic progress status they held.
 In addition, students returning from LOA will have his / her maximum time frame and the contract period to complete the course extended by the same number of days as the leave of absence.
-Students who fail to return from a LOA will be considered dismissed as of the last class day of attendance.
 Students must be reasonably certain of their intent to return.
 The College must document the reason for each subsequent leave of absence.